Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Abstract

 \section{Abstract}

 Motor dysfunction is a common sign of neurodegenerative diseases (NDs) such as Parkinson's disease (PD) and Alzheimer’s disease (AD), but may be difficult to detect, especially in the early stages.
-In this work, we examine the behavior of a wide array of explainable metrics extracted from the handwriting signals of 113 subjects performing multiple tasks on a digital tablet, as part of the Neurological Signals dataset.
+In this work, we examine the behavior of a wide array of interpretable features extracted from the handwriting signals of 113 subjects performing multiple tasks on a digital tablet, as part of the Neurological Signals dataset.
 The aim is to measure their effectiveness in characterizing NDs, including AD and PD.
-To this end, task-agnostic and task-specific metrics are extracted from 14 distinct tasks.
-Subsequently, through statistical analysis and a series of classification experiments, we investigate which metrics provide greater discriminative power between NDs and healthy controls and amongst different NDs.
-Preliminary results indicate that the tasks at hand can all be effectively leveraged to distinguish between the considered set of NDs, specifically by measuring the stability, the speed of writing, the time spent not writing, and the pressure variations between groups from our handcrafted explainable metrics, which shows $p$-values lower than 0.0001 for multiple tasks.
-Using various binary classification algorithms on the computed metrics, we obtain up to 87\% accuracy for the discrimination between AD and healthy controls (CTL), and up to 69\% for the discrimination between PD and CTL.
+To this end, task-agnostic and task-specific features are extracted from 14 distinct tasks.
+Subsequently, through statistical analysis and a series of classification experiments, we investigate which features provide greater discriminative power between NDs and healthy controls and amongst different NDs.
+Preliminary results indicate that the tasks at hand can all be effectively leveraged to distinguish between the considered set of NDs, specifically by measuring the stability, the speed of writing, the time spent not writing, and the pressure variations between groups from our handcrafted interpretable features, which shows a statistically significant difference between groups, across multiple tasks.
+Using various binary classification algorithms on the computed features, we obtain up to 87\% accuracy for the discrimination between AD and healthy controls (CTL), and up to 69\% for the discrimination between PD and CTL.

 [1]{ }